Git-Cat-21/Simple-SQL-Lexer-Parser/README.md

 2. **PARSER**
     - Takes the tokens produced by lexer and interprets the structure according to the syntax rules.
     - It arranges these tokens into a **hierarchial structure** called the ***Abstract Syntax Tree*** (AST)
-    - AST represents the syntatic structure of the input
+    - AST represents the syntatic structure of the input.
     - Parser is **responsible to indicate violations** of the langauges's syntax rules and report to the user
 ---------